niklaushirt/ibm-aiops-deployer/doc/storytelling/CP4AIOps Live Environment Sample Demo Script_NO_CHATOPS.md

 ![image](./pics/aiops/image.070.png)

 >**🚀 <u>Action</u>**
+>
->Find the resource which displays resource name “mysql”.
+>- Find the resource which displays resource name “mysql”.
 Then, right-click and select **Open in Topology Viewer.**